What is IPH5201?

 IPH5201 is a blocking antibody targeting the CD39 immunosuppressive pathway.

-CD39 is an extracellular enzyme that is expressed in the tumor microenvironment, on both tumor infiltrating cells and stromal cells in several cancer types.
-CD39 inhibits the immune system by degrading adenosine tripohsphate (ATP) into adenosine monophosphate (AMP), that is then further degraded into adenosine by CD73.
-By promoting the accumulation of immune-stimulating ATP, and preventing the production of immune-suppressive adenosine, the blockade of CD39 may stimulate anti-tumor activity.
+CD39 inhibits the immune system by degrading extracellular adenosine triphosphate (ATP) into adenosine diphosphate (ADP) and adenosine monophosphate (AMP), and AMP is then further degraded into adenosine by CD73.
+IPH5201 is a blocking antibody targeting the CD39 immunosuppressive pathway.
+By promoting the accumulation of immunostimulatory ATP and preventing the production of immunosuppressive adenosine, blocking CD39 can boost anti-tumor activity.

 Mechanism of action of IPH5201

-IPH5201 is being investigated in a Phase 2 clinical trial, MATISSE, in combination with durvalumab (anti-PD-L1) and chemotherapy, in treatment-naïve patients with resectable early stage non-small cell lung cancer (NSCLC).
+IPH5201 CD39 Co-development with AstraZeneca | MATISSE: perioperative Phase 2 clinical trial in combination with durvalumab (anti-PD-L1) and chemotherapy in patients with early-stage, operable non-small-cell lung cancer

 Publications, posters and presentations